aifoss/demo-microservice-city-connection-finder-full-version/README.md

 ### Architecture

-* Service discovery using Netflix Eureka
+* Service discovery using Netflix Eureka (Go to Eureka service URI)
-* API gateway service using Netflix Zuul
+* API gateway service using Netflix Zuul (See log for evidence of filtering of API requests to city-graph-builder-service)
-* Routing and load balancing using Netflix Ribbon
+* Load balancing using Netflix Ribbon (Try running multiple instances of city-graph-builder-service with different ports and check Zuul service log)
-* Caching using Hazelcast
+* Caching using Hazelcast (Try making same API calls to city-path-finder-service and check log)

 ## Testing Instructions